 When the original Kindle Oasis hit our palms, we loved it.
-Now Amazon has returned with an even better version that features a 7-inch version of the 6-inch 300dpi display we saw last year (and which is still on the Kindle Voyage and Kindle Paperwhite).
-At it's thinnest point it still measures an impressive 3.4mm.
+Now Amazon has returned with an even better version that features a 7-inch version of the 6-inch 300dpi display carried by its predecessor (and which is still on the Kindle Voyage and Kindle Paperwhite).
+At its thinnest point it still measures an impressive 3.4mm.

 Amazon reckons it fits 30-percent more words per page for fewer page turns.